Yasabs10/panelreader.koplugin/README.md

 A comprehensive panel navigation system for KOReader that provides panel-to-panel navigation with support for both Western (LTR) and Japanese (RTL) reading directions.

+This plugin is designed to work with various panel detection methods.
+If you have improvements or find issues, the key areas are:

+- Memory usage optimization
+- QOL improvements
+- !Streamlined JSON generation -  this format is used to store panel coordinates - right now it's rather complicated for a casual user - Ideally working pipeline is KCC -> Kumiko (or other panel detection method -> Process output -> result

 ## 🚀 Key Features

 - **Automatic Page Navigation**: Seamlessly jump between pages when you reach the last/first panel